IAmBullsaw/Swoosh/README.md

 * Be able to have friends.
 * Show friends/local/country/world brackets.

+## Epsilon version
+The epsilon version should be able to:
+* User can now pick a team.
+* Team brackets now exists.

 ## Where I Assume I'll end up when course finishes
 Either Beta or Gamma version.
 This is due to other courses, me being new to Android, and that time is limited.
 I have my hopes up.